ritikabhardwaj1111/Simple-calculator/README.md

 # Simple-calculator
-A simple calculator build with Javascript, Css and Html.
-On which basic opreations can be performed such as Addition, Substraction, Multiplication and Division.
+A simple calculator build with JavaScript, CSS and HTML.
+On which basic operations can be performed such as Addition, Subtraction, Multiplication and Division.